Kenzouh/it-elective3/README.md

 # Lesson 2

 Lesson 2 is about importing a .csv file, understanding the dataset, and data manipulation.
 In here, we get the sum, display specific values, subsetted, and omit NAs.

+# Lesson 3

+Lesson 3 is about cleaning messy data with column extraction, global regular expression, column concatenation and getting the sum.